ReactVision/viro/README.md

 # A little history...

 ViroReact was originaly developed by the [Viro Media](http://www.viromedia.com/) company, but was open sourced in 2019.
 In late 2020 the Viro Community was formed to help maintain and move the project onwards, updating it so it could run with modern versions of react native, and start to add in new features.
-NativeVision now focuses on the project full time making sure the codebase is updated and ready for the future of XR / Spatial Computing.
+ReactVision now focuses on the project full time making sure the codebase is updated and ready for the future of XR / Spatial Computing.

 We, as a community, owe a great debt to Viro Media and the people who developed this library originally.
 We hope to make them proud as it continues to develop and grow in the Viro Community.